korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 <p style="text-align: justify;">
 Now let's talk about these two lines of code, because there are several things happening here.
-First, we're creating a variable with the Movie type, and we've called it *movie*.
+First, we're creating a variable with the Movie type, and we've called it "movie."
 We then assigned the result of this static method, Movie.getMovie, to that variable.
 We know we could've done this several other ways.
 Let's use that method and try to assign it to an Adventure variable,